peterb/vz-coding-challenge/README.md

 * Bundled gems and their native extensions which compile to binary on your platform.

 You'll also have to create a role named after your system username, and a database for the app owned by that user in PostgreSQL via psql.
+In order to run the tests, you will also need to create the test database.

+You can run them:

+rails test test/integration/interface_to_filterable_charts_test.rb

 If set up plainly, you can leave the database.yml file as-is.

 Other things that will be covered here soon: